jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 Led small group discussions on libertarian views of initial appropriation and anarchist strategies for social change.

 ## Presentations

+"Justification, Explanation, and Egalitarianism," presented at the MANCEPT Workshops, 2019.

 “Initial Appropriation and Duty-Creation," presented at the North American Society for Social Philosophy Annual Conference, 2019.